Reinhard Nöhammer, A-2095 Drosendorf, Wolfsbach 9, Mobil: 0664-115 36 19 e-Mail: info@dekorationsmalerei.at

 e-Mail: info@dekorationsmalerei.at

-Wood painting (wood imitation) is a technique used to imitate various wood types so as to produce true-to-life results.
-Glazing, veining or graining are common techniques used in wood painting.
+Wood graining (faux wood) is a technique used to imitate various wood types so as to produce true-to-life results.
+Glazing, veining or graining are common techniques used in woodgraining.
 I learnt this technique from old masters with oil and water-based glaze.
 The classical method with oil-based glaze or water-based glaze (i.e. water-borne glaze, beer glazing or vinegar glazing) is characterised by its special transparency and durability.
 When correctly applied, both types of glaze produce beautiful and true-to-life wood grain images.
 For graining I employ classical tools and paintbrushes such as check roller, coarse-pore check roller, flat fitch, mottler, birch mottler, badger softener, pencil overgrainer, extra short mottler and flogger (brushes).

-Have a look and compare the different qualities of contemporary glazing work (wood paintings).
+Have a look and compare the different qualities of contemporary glazing work (wood graining).
 I am always at your disposal should you require high-quality finishes.

 Some of the doors, furniture, etc. that I have glazed (grained) can be viewed below by clicking on the image.